microsoft/PQCrypto-VPN/README.md

 ---

+## Releases

+Please see [our releases page](https://github.com/Microsoft/PQCrypto-VPN/releases) for pre-built binaries for both Windows and Ubuntu Linux.

+---

 ## Tell us what you think

 For bug reports, feature requests, and other issues with the code itself, please raise them in [our issues tracker](https://github.com/Microsoft/PQCrypto-VPN/issues).
 For pull requests, please see the next section on Contributing.
 For other feedback, questions, comments, or anything else you'd like to tell us, you can talk to us at [msrsc@microsoft.com](mailto:msrsc@microsoft.com).